leandrosardi/i2p/README.md

 	:public=>true,

-	# true: this plan is available only if the client has not any other invoice including this plan
+	# true: this plan is available only if the account has not any other invoice including this plan
 	# false: this plan can be purchased many times
 	:one_time_offer=>false,